Irrigation Backflow Testing Program

 Note that should a backflow incident occur which results in contamination of the public water supply, and the contamination is traced to a property with an untested backflow preventer, the property owner could be held financially responsible by the City and any person harmed by contaminants.

-If you wish, you can go ahead and get it done before you receive a letter.
 To find a backflow tester go to our webpage "Licensed Backflow Testers."